Image

 The problem was that several men caught the robbers in action, got their possessions back, and let the miscreants go without reporting the incident to local officials.
 A county detective was in town but he was not informed of any of these thefts.
 Harvey Reichart caught a fellow by the throat who had lifted his pocketbook, but when the man returned it, Harvey let him go.
 Charles Grofe hit a man whose hand was in in his pocket, struck him in the face and knocked his hat off.
 Grofe got the hat, but the thief got away.

-Patchy rain nearby, with a high of 63 and low of 33 degrees.
-Sunny in the morning, overcast during the afternoon and evening, clear overnight.
+Sunny, with a high of 52 and low of 31 degrees.
+Sunny for the morning, fog for the afternoon and evening, clear overnight.